PoisotLab/2015_ms_datamining/ms.md

   - k: computational ecology
   - k: trophic interactions
 date: work in progress
-abstract: This is an abstract.
-Yep.
+abstract: TO BE COMPLETED LATER.
 ---

 Ecologists are tasked with providing information on issues involving a variety